EasyHttp/EasyHttp/README.txt

   http.Post("url", customer, "application/json");

-Do get some data in JSON format:
+To get some data in JSON format:

   var http = new HttpClient();